secretstache/ssm-services/README.md

 This plugin includes a couple common features that are used with custom post types:

-* Registers a post type
+* Registers a post type with relevant support
-* Registers a custom taxonomy
-* Optionally registers a few metaboxes
 * Adds the featured image to the admin column display
 * Adds the post count to the admin dashboard